ETF diagram

 At first glance, it may seem that this is a very good instrument - it allows us to invest in the market safely and cheaply.
 However, like everything in this world, there are certain disadvantages.
 I want to emphasize that "disadvantages" in the case of ETFs are a matter of debate, as whether a particular feature is a disadvantage will depend on the individual assessment of the investor.

-1. Liquidation Risk - The liquidation risk in investing in ETFs refers to the possibility of a given fund being closed, resulting in the need to sell all its assets.
+The liquidation risk in investing in ETFs refers to the possibility of a given fund being closed, resulting in the need to sell all its assets.
 This can occur due to various events, the most common of which are the low popularity of a particular fund (lack of attractiveness to investors) and lack of profitability.

 The closure of a fund usually involves the realization of gains or losses.
 In the case of losses, investors may find themselves in an unfavourable situation if the fund is forced to sell assets at a low price.
-Such situations can occur when the market experiences low liquidity, or the fund's assets are difficult to sell.
+Such situations can occur when the market experiences low liquidity or the fund's assets are difficult to sell.

 Although liquidation risk exists, it is not commonly encountered in the case of ETFs.
 If an ETF has a large scale of operation and is popular among investors, the liquidation risk is significantly reduced.
 Much depends on the fund manager's strategy, which should adapt to changing market conditions and investor preferences.

-2. Management Risk - managing an ETF is a complex process aimed at reflecting the performance of the index the fund emulates as accurately as possible.
+Managing an ETF is a complex process aimed at accurately reflecting the performance of the index the fund emulates.
 However, in practice, due to various factors such as transaction costs or the availability of specific assets, exact replication of the index is impossible.
-This means that an ETF will always slightly deviate from the index it emulates - this is known as a tracking error.

 Additionally, managing an ETF involves continuously adjusting the portfolio composition to match the changing composition of the index.
 This, in turn, carries the risk of management errors, which can affect the fund's performance.